Interview with Joe Shuttleworth

 AP: Or did you just carry on?

 JS: We attended educational classes in airmanship and particularly Morse code which I never really ever mastered well.
 Formed quite a few friendships of fellows there.
 In Brisbane a number of fellows who, who went to, to England there was a very high casualty list amongst them.
-Fellows that I went to school with, who knew in various parts, you know, didn’t come back.
-But I, when I was discharged at the [pause] just after the world war, the Japanese capitulated, I joined Veterans Affairs and worked at Veterans Affairs for a couple off months off forty years.
+Fellows that I went to school with, or knew in various parts, you know, didn’t come back.
+But I, when I was discharged at the [pause] just after the world war, the Japanese capitulated, I joined Veterans Affairs’ and worked at Veterans Affairs’ for a couple off months off forty years.
 First in their administrative offices in Brisbane.
 In Perry House.
 I was there for a few years.
 Then I went out to the Greenslopes Hospital.
 Was there until 1959 when they, for the last six months I went to Kenmore which was a TB sanitorium out [pause] out Lone Pine way.
 Out that direction.
 And then in 1960 I applied for positions.
 The blokes ahead of me weren’t going to move from Brisbane.
 My father had died.
 My mother was living with us and we were in a, built a home in Corinda in Brisbane and we’d only two bedrooms.
-My mother was in the lounge and she had relatives in Melbourne of course so I applied for a job in Melbourne.
+My mother was messing in the lounge and she had relatives in Melbourne of course so I applied for a job in Melbourne.
 Eventually went to, to Heidelberg and I was there most of the time in Heidelberg.
 My last job there was director of administration which was an exceedingly interesting job.
 You know, in charge of the domestic services, food services, ordinary stores and administrative people.
 And I had a lot of liaising with the, the medical people and specialist departments like occupational therapy, physiotherapy.
 Yeah.

 AP: So that’s the repatriation hospital at Heidelberg.